sangtq989/promox-home-lab/Terraform/readme.md

+# Proxmox automation
+This folder is the step needed to automate create VM instance in my Promox homelab, using Terraform to provision VM

-# Cloud images in Proxmox
+## Cloud images in Proxmox
 * [Preparing Cloud-Init Templates](https://pve.proxmox.com/pve-docs/qm.1.html)

 ### Steps for creating an minimal Ubuntu 20.04 cloud VM template, then using Terraform to finallize